Journera/glutil/README.md

 # Glutil

-A collection of utilities for managing AWS Athena/Glue partitions.
+A collection of utilities for managing AWS Glue partitions.

 ## Background

-Amazon's Athena and Glue are generally pretty great, but sometimes things don't play well together, or a configuration mistake was made.
+Amazon's Glue Catalog is generally pretty great, but sometimes things don't play well together, or a configuration mistake was made.
 For those cases, we have these utilities.

 At Journera, our original use case for this project was as a Glue Crawler replacement for tables that don't use Hive-compliant path structures.